theuserge/TheUserge.github.io/deployment.md

 ### 24. HEROKU_APP_NAME

 You have to Enter the app name which you gave to identify your userbot in Heroku.

+### 25. CUSTOM_PLUGINS_REPO

+Fork this [Repo](https://github.com/UsergeTeam/Custom-Plugins).
+Now just the add your's desired Custom plugins you want to install while starting the userge.
+Copy your repo link and use it as value of above var.
+This way you haven't need to fork and edit unofficial plugins repo anymore.

 ## UserGe Modes